-- 9. Engagement activity has included Director briefings, written summary to outline key principles and objectives, manager, team leader and staff workshop sessions for teams from each council, and the opportunity to provide written staff feedback throughout the informal consultation period.
-Staff have also taken part in an activity directory exercise to identify the tasks and activities that they currently carry out as part of their role, and the percentages of time required for each part of their job. - 10.
-The critical insights and understanding gained through this period have been used to inform the findings of the service review process and shape the final proposals including the service development plan. - 11.
+- 14. Engagement activity has included Director briefings, written summary to outline key principles and objectives, manager, team leader and staff workshop sessions for teams from each council, and the opportunity to provide written staff feedback throughout the informal consultation period.
+Staff have also taken part in an activity directory exercise to identify the tasks and activities that they currently carry out as part of their role, and the percentages of time required for each part of their job. - 15.
+The critical insights and understanding gained through this period have been used to inform the findings of the service review process and shape the final proposals including the service development plan. - 16.
+These proposals have been consulted on with staff through formal consultation, with service briefings and question and answer sessions in place to allow any issues or questions to be addressed throughout the consultation process. - 17.
 The service review process has culminated in a report outlining key recommendations which can be found in appendix A.